entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

-# Hello World Widget in the App Builder
+# Widgets and Fragments

 This tutorial will take you through the basics of creating an Entando widget and placing it on a page.
 This document will also review the basics of fragments which are re-usable pieces of a user interface.

-## Basic Widget Tutorial
+## Create a Widget

-For this example you will use the Entando App Builder to build and assign your widget on a page.
+For this example you will use the Entando App Builder to build and display a widget on a page.
 In a production system or a larger development environment you would build and deploy widgets differently, however this example provides a quick idea of the building blocks.